-Afterward, the corridors of this exhibit will lead you up to the elevator that will take you to the very top where the thrills await.
-Since only groups of ten people at a time can take the elevator, the wait in line is enlivened with videos of the 30 Hudson Yards skyscraper and an appetizer of what awaits you from the Outdoor Sky Deck on the 100th floor.
+Afterwards, the corridors of this exhibition will lead you to the elevator that will take you to the top where the thrills await you.
+Since only ten people at a time can take the elevator, the wait in line is enlivened with videos of the 30 Hudson Yards skyscraper and a taste of what awaits you from the Outdoor Sky Deck on the 100th floor.

 The Indoor Observatory

-After 52 seconds aboard the elevator, also with interactive screens, the doors open to give you passage to a fully glazed interior observatory that shows an absolutely spectacular panoramic view of the city, from the Statue of Liberty to Central Park.
+After 52 seconds aboard the elevator, which is also interactive, the doors open to give you access to a fully glassed-in interior observatory that shows an absolutely spectacular panoramic view of the city from the Statue of Liberty to Central Park.
 Seeing the Hudson River from above in all its splendor is truly breathtaking.

 - It opened on March 11, 2020.

-- Designed by Koh Pedersen and William Pedersen, The Edge observation deck is an impressive 80,000 square feet achievement of engineering.
+- Designed by Koh Pedersen and William Pedersen, The Edge observation deck is an impressive 7,500 square meter engineering feat.

-- The outdoor sky deck extends 65 feet outward on the 100th floor.
-The platform weighs 382 tons and is composed of 15 sections that are joined together at 113 feet high like a puzzle.
+- The outdoor sky deck extends 20 meters outward on the 100th floor.
+The platform weighs 382 tons and is composed of 15 sections that are joined together at 345 meters high like a puzzle.

-- The glass walls of the observatory are anti-reflective and were created at a 6.6-degree outward angle to avoid any obstruction to the panoramic views.
+- The glass walls of the observatory are anti-glare and were created at a 6.6-degree outward angle to avoid any obstruction to the panoramic views.

 - The Edge's glass floor is the only one of its kind in New York.